ivoba/obfuscate-wc/readme.md

 ### In an app
 - Run `npm install obfuscate-link-web-component --save`
-- Add an import to the npm packages `import obfuscate-link-web-component;`
+- Add an import to the npm packages `import 'obfuscate-link-web-component';`
 - Then you can use the element anywhere in your template, JSX, html etc

 ## Disclaimer